Women in MIPSE (WiM)

 Women in MIPSE (WiM) is a graduate student managed organization whose aim is to provide community, visibility, and voice to the women of the Michigan Institute for Plasma Science and Engineering (MIPSE) and the greater plasma science community.
 WiM was started in 2016 by graduate students and faculty members at the University of Michigan who recognized the need to build a stronger community for women in plasma science and engineering.
 WiM initially functioned to provide networking and social opportunities for MIPSE women through lunches and panels with MIPSE seminar speakers.
 WiM leadership has launched a podcast series to give MIPSE members and associated persons both in the state of Michigan and internationally opportunities to listen and learn from successful women in the field of plasma science and engineering.

-To reach Jordyn and Roxanne, for inquiries about the WiM Podcast, or for more information about WiM/MIPSE, please email firstname.lastname@example.org.
+To contact WiM chairs or for more information about WiM/MIPSE, please email firstname.lastname@example.org.

 The WiM Podcast project was initiated and executed by PhD students Jordyn Polito and Roxanne Pinsky; editing and production is by Michael Hensel of InMotion Studios.
 The podcasts are sponsored and copyrighted by the University of Michigan.